top of page

 Special receptors found in the cells of dozens of organs within your body, including major systems like your heart, brain and skin.

-ECS: What, Where, How.
+ECS: What, Where, Purpose.

 The Endocannabinoid System (ECS) is a remarkably intricate network within our bodies that contributes to maintaining internal stability, or homeostasis.
+In a nutshell, it's a mechanism core to your biological process of maintaining homeostasis (well being).

 Back to